-The global decaffeinated products market size is expected to be USD 3 billion in 2024 to reach USD 5.15 billion by 2032 to grow at a CAGR of 7% during the forecast period 2024 to 2032.
+The global decaffeinated products market size was calculated to be USD 3 billion in 2024 and is anticipated to be worth USD 5.52 billion by 2033 from USD 3.21 billion In 2025, growing at a CAGR of 7% during the forecast period.

 The global market for decaffeinated products has witnessed substantial growth over the past decade, primarily attributed to a growing consumer inclination towards healthier alternatives and heightened awareness of the potential health impacts of caffeine.
 Shifts in lifestyle trends, especially those focused on wellness and a preference for lower caffeine intake, have spurred demand for decaffeinated beverages, including coffee, tea, and other related products.